 OUR CHURCH – THEN AND NOW

-In 1963 a particularly noteworthy event occurred.
+In 1963, a particularly noteworthy event occurred.
 The men of the church decided to hold a German sausage supper to finance the building fund.
-Initially, the sausage was made at the church but has since grown to making an average of 3,000 pounds of sausage each year.
-Today, the sausage is made at a meat plant, but the labor is still provided by the men of the church.
-Nevertheless, German sausage suppers continue going strong with the proceeds going to “The Special Funds Treasury.”
+Initially, only a few hundred pounds of sausage were made at the church then, but has since grown into making 4,000 pounds of sausage each year at a local meat processing plant that is sold and served at the dinner every January.
+However, the labor is still provided by the men of the church and the German sausage suppers continue after 59 years with the proceeds going to “The Special Funds Treasury.”
 These funds are routinely used for church maintenance.